NORTHFIELD BOARD OF EDUCATION FILE CODE: 5145.4

 EQUAL EDUCATIONAL OPPORTUNITY

-The Northfield School District shall provide equal and bias-free access for all students to all school facilities, courses, programs, activities and services and give them maximum opportunity to achieve their potential regardless of race, creed, color, national origin, ancestry, age, sex, affectional or sexual orientation, gender identity or expression, marital status, liability for service in the Armed Forces of the United States, nationality, place of residence within the district, socioeconomic status, disability or pregnancy.
+The Northfield School District shall provide equal and bias-free access for all students to all school facilities, courses, programs, activities and services and give them maximum opportunity to achieve their potential regardless of race, creed, color, national origin, ancestry, age, sex, affectional or sexual orientation, gender identity or expression, marital status, liability for service in the Armed Forces of the United States, nationality, place of residence within the district, socioeconomic status, or disability.
 Enforcement of other district affirmative action/equity policies (2224, 4111.1, 4211.1 and 6121) contribute to this legally required equality of educational opportunity.

 Staff members shall maintain professional relationships with students at all times and develop wholesome and constructive relationships with them.
 Staff members shall be expected to regard each student as an individual and to accord each student the rights and respect that are his/her due.